artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 [^1]: When calling Java code you may get null values but you cannot set a value to null in Scala code.
+[^2]: Akka is also available for Java but it's not part of idiomatic Java, whereas it's the standard approach in Scala.
-[^2]: In reality you should never use the _Null_ type.
+[^3]: In reality you should never use the _Null_ type.
 It only exists for Java interop compatibility.
 Ideally you should always use the _Option[T]_ class.